 Mao Shan Wang Durian / Musang King Durian Price

-The Musang King originated from a very old tree in Gua Musang.
+The Musang King originated from an ancient tree in Gua Musang.
 This durian is usually oval in shape and light green in colour with thick and short spines.
-One way to identify a Mao Shan Wang is to check the bottom of the durian for a brown star shaped pattern.
+One way to identify a Mao Shan Wang is to check the bottom of the durian for a brown star-shaped pattern.

-The durian flesh is bright yellow in colour and has a very buttery texture.
-It should have a very rich, sweet and sometimes bitter flavour.
-It should be easy to lift from the husk and have a dry and creamy touch to it.
+The durian flesh is bright yellow and has a very buttery texture.
+It should have a vibrant, sweet and sometimes bitter flavour.
+It should be easy to lift from the husk and have a dry and creamy touch.

 Depending on the origin of the durian, they have different durian seasons as well.
-For example, Johor durian season is around June to July whereas Pahang season kicks off from August to September.
+For example, the Johor durian season is around June to July, whereas the Pahang season kicks off from August to September.

 As such, the average Musang King / Mao Shan Wang durian price for this crowd-favourite usually varies from $14/kg to $20/kg depending on the quality, durian seller and the seasonal price.